Real Bendinat Golf Course

 Additionally, the spa allows you to relax after an active day in the city.

-Pool Bar - terrace bar beside the outdoor swimming pool which offer refreshing drinks adn light meals.
+Terrace bar besides the outdoor swimming pool which offers refreshing drinks and light meals.
 Only open in the summer season between 11:00 and 19:00.

-Lobby Bar - relaxed area in the hotel foyer with a terrace overlooking the beach, great range of drinks and cocktails and live music from the residant pianist from 20:00 to 23:00.
-The Bar is open until 01:30.
+Relaxed area in the hotel foyer with a terrace overlooking the beach, great range of drinks and cocktails and live music from the residant pianist from 20:00 to 23:00.
+The bar is open until 01:30.

 The hotel has three restaurants offering a variety of Mediterranean style cuisine, fresh seafood and international dishes.
 From buffet style, set menus and A la carte dining there are options to suit everyone.